 As of March 31, 2004, we have transitioned most of our high volume products to low cost geographies, with approximately 70% of our production facilities in lower cost geographies, up from 50% at the end of 2002.
 Although asset utilization rates have improved, due to higher volumes and reduction of capacity, certain operations continued to be affected by lower utilization levels and higher fixed costs.
 Additional restructuring actions were announced in the Americas in the first quarter of 2004 to address these conditions.
 The Americas operations were also affected by the investment in new product and service offerings, specifically the reference design activities.
-The European operations have benefited from higher production volumes offset, in part, by program ramping costs and overall pricing pressures.
+The European operations have benefited from improved utilization and cost reductions.
+The Asian operations have benefited from higher production volumes offset, in part, by program ramping costs and overall pricing pressures.